Secure your business from login to chargeback

 Automated decision-making means that a decision is made automatically on the basis of a computer determination (using software algorithms), without human review or intervention.
 The services we provide to our Customers may result in an automated decision being made by our Customers about an action you have made on a Customer Site.
 For example, in certain limited circumstances, the Customer may use the analysis we provide them to automatically pause the completion of an activity or transaction based on rules the Customer has set.
 Similarly, the Customer may use the analysis we provide them to challenge a particular chargeback.
 In such instances, you may be required to take further steps (e.g., two factor authentication), you may potentially be unable to complete a transaction, or your chargeback may be disputed by the Customer.
 Please contact the relevant Customer directly for more information.

-Information you provide to us when you use the Sift Services: You (or your organization's administrator) may provide certain personal information to us through the Sift Services – for example, when you register for the Sift Services, when you consult with our customer support, send us an email or communicate with us in any way in connection with the Sift Services.
+Information you provide to us when you use the Sift Services: You (or your organization's administrator) may provide certain personal information to us through the Sift Services – for example, when you register for the Sift Services, when you consult with our customer support or participate in our online community, send us an email or communicate with us in any way in connection with the Sift Services.

 The personal information we collect may include:

-If you ever communicate directly with us, we will maintain a record of those communications and responses.
+If you ever communicate directly with us or within our community, we may maintain a record of those communications and responses.

 Usage Data may include: